 Thoughts of safari conjure visions of wildlife and beautiful landscapes, but safari accommodations are equally as diverse and play an integral part of the safari experience.
 Where you eat, sleep, and relax is important after a rewarding day in the bush.
 Cosmos understands this, so we’ve personally visited and hand selected the best safari lodges that deliver comfort, great service, and the desirable amenities.
 And location?
 You’ll stay in the heart of some of Africa’s most celebrated national parks, game reserves, and conservancies.

 What to Expect

-Nothing compares to the surprising wonders of a wildlife safari.
+Nothing compares to the surprising wonders of a wildlife safari in Africa.
 While we have learned to expect the unexpected where Mother Nature is concerned, one thing is certain: you’ll always experience the expertise and extra care designed to make your days and nights an extraordinary experience.